 The plugins that we currently support are:

 - Slack - provides the ability to send notifications to Slack.
-MantisBT has a limited Slack plugin, but the MantisHub one is much more powerful.
+This is an exclusive MantisHub plugin which is much more powerful than the limited MantisBT Slack plugin.

 - Import CSV - provides the ability to import issues from CSV files.
 This is very useful for customers who want to migrate their issues from Excel or some simple bug tracker that they used previously.